Odometer Rollback: How to Spot Odometer Fraud and How to Protect Against It?

 Automatic Mileage Tracking

-Timeero mobile app uses motion-detection technology to track mileage when the vehicle exceeds a predefined speed.
-Notice the difference.
+The Timeero mobile app uses motion-detection technology to track mileage when the vehicle exceeds a predefined speed.

 Route Replay

-Earlier, we mentioned a case where an employee can roll back the odometer to erase their trail.
-Adding Timeero’s route replay to your tech stack makes it easy to catch such employees.
+Earlier, we mentioned a case where an employee rolled back the odometer to erase their trail.
+Adding Timeero’s route replay to your tech stack makes it easy to catch dishonest employees.

 Segmented Tracking

-If you have a field sales team, there are other pertinent issues to worry about more than odometer fraud.
-The time they spend with the customer is a good case in point.
-Ideally, each sales rep should spend quality time with each potential customer to win them over.
+If you have a field sales team, there are more pressing issues to worry about than odometer fraud.
+Tracking the time they spend with each customer is a good case in point.
+Ideally, each sales rep should spend quality time with potential clients to earn their business.

-Ordinally, the reps have to clock in when they arrive at the client’s location and clock out as they leave, which can be arduous.
-The Timeero's Segmented Tracking feature saves your sales rep all that hassle.
-Reps clock in once, do their business, and clock out when done for the day.
+Typically, sales reps clock in when they arrive at a client’s location and clock out as they leave, which can be time-consuming.
+Timeero’s segmented tracking saves your sales rep from this unnecessary hassle.
+With Timeero, sales reps only need to clock in once, complete business tasks, and clock out when they are done for the day.

 Suggested Mileage

-Generally, the more miles a vehicle covers, the higher the wear and tear.
-The suggested mileage evaluates past trips to propose the shortest distance to each destination.
+Generally, the more miles a vehicle covers, the more wear and tear your vehicle will experience.
+Timeero’s suggested mileage feature evaluates past trips to propose the shortest distance to each destination.
 It minimizes the distance the vehicle covers, thus reducing maintenance costs.
 Learn more in our full Timeero review.

 GPS location tracking